 Yes, talking a lot to little ones is super-beneficial, but reading to them does even more.

-We all know that reading to our kids promotes their brain development, vocabulary and literacy skills, but to this point it wasn’t clear why reading aloud is so crucial.
+We all know that reading to our kids while they are laying on mattress after playing promotes their brain development, vocabulary and literacy skills, but to this point it wasn’t clear why reading aloud is so crucial.
 Now, new research may have an explanation: it’s all about the text.

 Simply put, story time introduces kids to a lot more unique words than they’re exposed to in everyday conversations with Mom—which of course means a better opportunity for children to develop larger vocabularies.